puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/control_repository.md

 directly in Puppet's modulepath.
 As a learning exercise, this has the advantage of simplicity and directness.
-To manage production infrastructure with Puppet, however, we strongly suggest adopting a workflow that allows for multiple contributers to coordinate, review, and test their changes before modifying production code.
+To manage production infrastructure with Puppet, however, we strongly suggest adopting a workflow that allows for multiple contributors to coordinate, review, and test their changes before modifying production code.

 A Puppet control repository is an SCM repository containing the code and